-The mayor or a majority of the members may call a special meeting by providing notice 24 hours in advance of the meeting to the mayor, to all members, and to all media outlets and persons having requested in writing notification of such meetings pursuant to state law.
+- The mayor or a majority of the members may call a special meeting by providing notice 24 hours in advance of the meeting to the mayor, to all members, and to all media outlets and persons having requested in writing notification of such meetings pursuant to state law. - 2.
+Whenever practicable, special meetings shall take place in the council chamber and be streamed live video and audio.